wp-plugins/gallerylink/readme.txt

 2. Settings 2

 == Changelog ==

+= 8.3 =
+Fixed the problem of the management screen.

 = 8.2 =
 Changed to select tag from input tag, [topurl] of the management screen.